alexnsa/devops/README.md

 <p>Jenkins - CI Server</p>
 <p>Git - VCS</p>

+<h1>Integrating Changes</h1>
+<p>As my project went on, I integrated change requests as neccesary.
+The project started off as a simple recipe app.
+However, the need arose for the users to have their favourite recipes in one place, and also be able to modify their account details themselves.
+Therefore, I built a Favourites feature into the app, and added functionality that enables the user to update their account details themselves.
+I made time for these extra features to be added, tested and built, so that the application could be delivered on time and to specification.</p>

 <h1>Future Improvements</h1>
 <p>In coming updates, I would like to make sure all user account info is deleted along with the user account.
 This ensures that minimal space is taken up on the database.</p>
 <p>I would also like to promote better user security - requiring the user to make their password more secure by requiring use of upper case and lower case characters, and number/special characters when creating their password. </p>
 <p>I also plan to add a an extra step that double checks if the user is sure that they want to delete their account when they click delete.</p>

 <h1>Alexandra Akrong</h1>

 </body>